-Verizon's AWS spectrum acquisition officially approved by the FCCAlex Wagner - Deputy Managing Editor, News Desk
+Verizon's AWS spectrum acquisition officially approved by the FCCAlex Wagner - Editorial Director of News and Content

 Looks like Verizon might have a bit of celebrating to do tonight, as the FCC has officially approved the carrier's acquisition of AWS spectrum from a group of cable companies.
 Unsurprisingly, the FCC's stamp of approval comes with some commitments and conditions that Verizon must agree to.
 For example, the carrier must finish its spectrum transfer with T-Mobile within 45 days of its closing of the deals with the cable companies and Leap.
 In addition, Verizon must to provide service to 30 percent of the areas in which it's gaining AWS spectrum within three years and then 70 percent within seven years, as well as offer roaming agreements for "commercial mobile data services" in any of the areas where it's gaining AWS spectrum for the five years following the FCC's order.